dkistner/gardener-extensions/controllers/provider-azure/docs/usage-as-end-user.md

 apiVersion: azure.provider.extensions.gardener.cloud/v1alpha1
 kind: InfrastructureConfig
 networks:
-  vnet: # specify either 'name' or 'cidr'
+  vnet: # specify either 'name' and 'resourceGroup' or 'cidr'
   # name: my-vnet
+  # resourceGroup: my-vnet-resource-group
     cidr: 10.250.0.0/16
   workers: 10.250.0.0/19
 # serviceEndpoints:
 # - entry1
   zoned: false
-# resourceGroup:
-#   name: mygroup
 ```

 The `networks.vnet` section describes whether you want to create the shoot cluster in an already existing VNet or whether to create a new one:

-* If `networks.vnet.name` is given then you have to specify the VNet name of the existing VNet that was created by other means (manually, other tooling, ...).
+* If `networks.vnet.name` and `networks.vnet.resourceGroup` are given then you have to specify the VNet name and resource group name of the existing VNet that was created by other means (manually, other tooling, ...).
 * If `networks.vnet.cidr` is given then you have to specify the VNet CIDR of a new VNet that will be created during shoot creation.
 You can freely choose a private CIDR range.
 * Either `networks.vnet.name` or `networks.vnet.cidr` must be present, but not both at the same time.